Kashiwade-music/kashiwade-homepage/resources/contact/english.md

   - If you do not display the name of my music and composer, I refuse the use of my music.

 # Music Production Requests
-I'm looking for requests for music production (composition/arrangement), mixing, mastering, etc. for both commercial and coterie productions.
+I'm looking for requests for music production (composition/arrangement), mixing, mastering, etc. for both commercial and coterie/doujin productions.
 If you have a project that I'm able to help you with, please feel free to contact me by e-mail with the following information.

 - Your name